How to Network in Publishing

 However, when things return to a new version of normal – hopefully by next summer – these events will start happening again.
 There are the big ones like the London Book Fair that happen in Spring, not to mention book festivals and literary conventions like YALC.

 However, there are a lot of smaller events too, run by publishers, associations, and societies.
-Society of Young Publishers are always doing some sort of event to help young publisher network, but there are also events such as the monthly Borough Book Bash which is a free get-together of publisher runs by Sam Missingham, in London Bridge.
+Society of Young Publishers is always doing some sort of event to help the young publisher network, but there are also events such as the monthly Borough Book Bash which is a free get-together of publishers run by Sam Missingham, in London Bridge.

 Also, look into events run by BookMachine, which is a skill-based publishing network for exec-level and above – but still useful for entry-level publishers from time to time.